THE WILMSLOW HOSPITAL

 ECG

-An ECG is a simple and non-invasive test to assess and record the rate, rhythm and electrical activity of your heart.
-It can be used to diagnose or monitor heart conditions such as an abnormal heartbeat (arrhythmia), or to determine the effectiveness of medication.
-It’s often used as part of a routine medical check-up to make sure your heart is functioning normally.
+An ECG is a quick, non-invasive test that records the rate, rhythm and electrical activity of your heart.
+It can help diagnose or monitor conditions such as an abnormal heartbeat (arrhythmia) and check how well medication is working.
+Often part of a routine check-up, it’s a simple way to make sure your heart is functioning as it should.

 Echocardiogram